apache/incubator-kie-kogito-runtimes/README.md

 Expecting a release
 -------------------

 * Use a non-SNAPSHOT version for all dependencies.
-Get those dependencies (for example mvel) released if needed.
+Get those dependencies (for example mvel and bpm-console) released if needed.

-    * The MVEL release usually becomes a blocker for the Drools release, try to get MVEL released one week before the Drools release.
-This way you have time to test with the real thing.
+    * Try to get those dependencies (mvel, bpm-console) released one week before the droolsjbpm release.
+This way, the final artifact gets tested.

-* Run findbugs on all projects:

-        $ mvn site -DskipTests
-        $ firefox */target/site/findbugs.html

 * Releasing Drools with or without jBPM?